Arkansas lawmakers enact transgender youth treatment ban

 Opponents of the measure have vowed to sue to block the ban before it takes effect this summer.

-Hutchinson vetoed the bill following pleas pediatricians, social workers and the parents of transgender youth who said the measure would harm a community already at risk for depression and suicide.
+Hutchinson vetoed the bill following pleas from pediatricians, social workers and the parents of transgender youth who said the measure would harm a community already at risk for depression and suicide.

+The ban was opposed by several medical and child welfare groups, including the American Academy of Pediatrics.

+The measure’s sponsor referred to the procedures as experimentation and compared the restriction to other limits the state places on minors.

 Hutchinson said the measure went too far in interfering with parents and physicians, and noted that it will cut off care for transgender youth already receiving treatment.
 He said he would have signed the bill if it had focused only on gender confirming surgery, which currently isn’t performed on minors in the state.

+“This is a sad day for Arkansas, but this fight is not over — and we’re in it for the long haul,” Holly Dickson, ACLU of Arkansas’ executive director, said in a statement.

+The override, which needed only a simple majority, passed easily in both chambers, with House voting 72-25 in favor and the Senate 25-8.

 The ban was enacted during a year in which bills targeting transgender people have advanced easily in Arkansas and other states.
-Hutchinson recently signed legislation banning transgender women and girls from competing on teams consistent with their gender identity, a prohibition that has also been enacted in Tennessee and Mississippi this year.
+Hutchinson recently signed legislation banning transgender women and girls from competing on teams consistent with their gender identity, a prohibition that also has been enacted in Tennessee and Mississippi this year.

 Hutchinson also recently signed legislation that allows doctors to refuse to treat someone because of moral or religious objections.